couchbase/kv_engine/docs/dcp/documentation/commands/system_event.md

 The primary use-case for system events is collections, and thus the following system events can occur:

 * Collection creation.
-* Collection deletion.
-* Collection separator has been changed.
+* Collection drop.

-The extra data encodes an event identifier to indicate which event has occurred.
+A system event always encodes in the extras the seqno of the event and an identifier for the event, the following identifiers are defined.

 * 0 - A collection has been created
-* 1 - A collection has been deleted
+* 1 - A collection has been dropped
-* 2 - The collections separator has changed
+* 2 - A collection has been flushed

+The different events then define an optional value, the encoding of which is listed in subsequent sections.

 The request:
 * Must have extras